I love taking my kayak and heading out onto the lake.

 How To Choose A Good Inflatable Kayak

-There are several things that you need to consider when choosing an inflatable kayak.
+There are several things that you must consider when choosing the best inflatable kayak.
 This will help you make a decision that is best for your requirements as well as your particular situation:

 Single, Double, or Convertible